ouyangzibo/trainbenchmark-controller/README.md

 #Train Benchmark Controller

 ### Overview
-Trainbenchmark-controller is responsible for building the actual projects, generating the models and also running the benchmark tests.
-The scripts are written in Python 3 programming language.
-Every process is executed on the base of the `config.json` file.
+Trainbenchmark-controller is responsible for providing a configuration for Train Benchmark and also support management for building the actual projects, generating the models and also running the benchmark tests.
+The scripts are written in Python programming language and every process is executed on the base of a `config.json` file.
 To alter the default configuration of Train Benchmark, just modify `config.json` file.
 You can find more information about the configuration parameters [below](#Configuration).

 ### Requirements
-Apart from the fundamental requirements that is also necessary to possess a Python 3 interpreter.
-All modules were written and tested on Linux operating system, so there is no guarantee yet that the scripts can be perfectly used on Windows.
+Apart from the fundamental requirements like git, maven etc. (described [here](https://github.com/FTSRG/trainbenchmark-core/blob/master/README.md)) that is also necessary to possess a Python 3 interpreter.
+In the case of using virtual environment, python3.4 interpreter is necessary.
+Find further information about virtual environments [here](#pyvenv).
+All modules were written and tested on Linux Ubuntu operating system, so there is no guarantee yet that the scripts can be perfectly used on Windows.
 For executing scripts, there are no restrictions for the actual working directories, which means you can run the modules from any path.
 If any trainbenchmark projects have dependencies to each other, then they have to store a `dependencies.json` file under their `./dependencies/` subfolder.
 A typical `dependencies.json` file looks like this: